tokenika/eosfactory/docs/sphinx/source/cases/02_wallet/case.md

 #### Create a new wallet

-Create a new Python session:
+Create a new Python session and import *EOSFactory* API:

 ```
 $ python3